-In the first two years of your studies you will also study modules from the School of Mathematics and Statistics, as mathematics is the language of physics.
+In the first two years of your studies, you will also study modules from the School of Mathematics and Statistics, as mathematics is the language of physics.
 Depending on how many mathematics modules you choose to do, you may be able to choose modules in other subjects such as astronomy, chemistry, computer science, philosophy, or many other subjects from across the University.
 The flexible nature of the degree programmes at St Andrews means that by appropriate choice of modules in first and second year, you may be able to change your final degree topic during your course.
 Find out more about how academic years are organised.

 As you advance in your degree, you are given more flexibility to choose your focus of study, whether that be in theoretical physics or in the direct application of physics to particular areas of interest.

 The University of St Andrews operates on a flexible modular degree system by which degrees are obtained through the accumulation of credits.
-More information on the structure of the modules system can be found on the flexible degree structure webpage.
+More information on the structure of the modules system can be found on the flexible degree structure web page.

 Students are required to take the following compulsory modules in their first year:

-Mathematics: introduces the ideas and techniques required for further study of mathematics or applications to other sciences.
+- Mathematics: introduces the ideas and techniques required for further study of mathematics or applications to other sciences.

 Students are required to take the following compulsory modules in their second year:

-Linear Mathematics: introduces the theory of vector spaces, linear independence, linear transformations and diagonalisation.
+- Linear Mathematics: introduces the theory of vector spaces, linear independence, linear transformations and diagonalisation.

-Multivariate Calculus: extends the techniques of calculus in a single variable to the setting of real functions of several variables.
+- Multivariate Calculus: extends the techniques of calculus in a single variable to the setting of real functions of several variables.

-If you decide to take Physics in your third and fourth year, you will cover advanced theory and applications in some or all of the following subjects:
+If you decide to take physics in your third and fourth year, you will cover advanced theory and applications in some or all of the following subjects:

-mathematics for physicists
+- mathematics for physicists

-thermal and statistical physics.
+- thermal and statistical physics.

 You will also take ‘Transferable Skills for Physicists’ which provides training and practice in advanced written and oral communication skills, problem solving and teamwork.

-Lagrangian and Hamiltonian Dynamics
+- Lagrangian and Hamiltonian dynamics

 In fifth year, you will also undertake an advanced physics project on a topic selected from an offered list and with supervision by a member of academic staff.
 Projects are often run within the School’s research laboratories, and sometimes lead to publications in the scientific literature.

 The project aims to develop students' skills in searching physics literature and in experimental design, the evaluation and interpretation of data, and in the presentation of results.
-The project will be presented in the form of a review essay, a research report, and an oral presentation.
+The project will be presented in the form of a review paper, a research report, and an oral presentation.

 The compulsory modules listed here must be taken in order to graduate in this subject.
 However, most students at St Andrews take additional modules, either in their primary subject or from other subjects they are interested in.
-For Honours-level, students choose from a range of Honours modules, some of which are listed above.
-A full list of all modules available for the current academic year can be found in the module catalogue.
+For Honours level, students choose from a range of Honours modules, some of which are listed above.
+A full list of all modules appropriate to the programme for the current academic year can be found in the programme requirements.